titantkx/titan/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] tackled an existing issue or discussed with a team member
 - [ ] left instructions on how to review the changes
 - [ ] targeted the correct branch (see [PR Targeting](https://github.com/titantkx/titan/blob/develop/CONTRIBUTING.md#pr-targeting))

+## Reviewers Checklist

+**All** items are required.
+Please add a note if the item is not applicable and please add your handle next to the items reviewed if you only reviewed selected items.

+I have...

+- [ ] confirmed all author checklist items have been addressed
+- [ ] reviewed content
+- [ ] confirmed all CI checks have passed